0%

 TL;DR

-Note: On iOS browsers, element must be a video element .
-On other browsers, it can be a div/video/... element.
+Note: On iOS browsers, the element must be a video element.
+On other browsers, it can be a div /video /... element.

 // language: javascript export const openFullScreen = (element) => { if (element.requestFullscreen) { element.requestFullscreen(); } else if (element.mozRequestFullScreen) { /* Firefox */ element.mozRequestFullScreen(); } else if (element.webkitEnterFullScreen) { /* iOS browsers */ element.webkitEnterFullScreen(); } else if (element.webkitRequestFullscreen) { /* Safari/Chrome/Edge */ element.webkitRequestFullscreen(); } else if (element.msRequestFullscreen) { /* IE11 */ element.msRequestFullscreen(); } };